inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 ```

 !!! info "Extra configuration is possible"
-    Note that you might need to add extra configuration to the elasticsearch hosts, sucha as vertificate verification (`verify_certs`), prefixing (`url_prefix`) and more.
+    Note that you might need to add extra configuration to the Elasticsearch hosts, such as certificate verification (`verify_certs`), prefixing (`url_prefix`) and more.

 ### Install InvenioRDM

-Before installing you need to configure two things, the rest are optional and you can read more about it [here](configuration.md):
+Before installing you need to configure two things in your `values.yml` file.
+The rest are optional and you can read more about them [here](configuration.md):

-- Your host in a `values.yaml` file.
+- The host.
 - The web/worker docker images.

 ``` yaml